tail-unica/food-nexus/README.md

 ├── attribute_extraction_file/        # Attribute extraction logic from user
 ├── config_file/                      # Configuration for preprocessing and unit normalization
-├── create_rdf_file/                  # Scripts to generate RDF triples from processed data ├── csv_file/                         # All the non-script file
+├── create_rdf_file/                  # Scripts to generate RDF triples from processed data ├── csv_file/                         # All non-script file
 ├── entity_linking_file/              # Scripts for entity linking and embedding generation ├── extra_script_for_hopwise/         # Script to analyze the dataset to apply to the Hopwise repository ├── images/                           # Images used in the README file